Texas Rangers Sign Josh Hamilton, Outfielder Could Make 25-Man Roster

 The Texas Rangers have signed outfielder Josh Hamilton to a new contract.
-The Rangers extended an offer at the league minimum for the 2017 MLB season and Hamilton has reportedly already signed the contract.
+The Rangers extended an offer at the league minimum for the 2017 MLB season, and Hamilton has reportedly already signed the contract.
 A report by MLB analyst Jon Heyman states that it is a minor-league deal with a Spring Training invite attached to it.

-There are contingencies within the Hamilton deal, one of which states that if he isn’t on the Major League roster on April 1 that he will be released.
+There are contingencies within the Hamilton deal, one of which states that if he isn’t on the Major League roster on April 1, he will be released.
 This is a common component of a veteran deal like this one, as it would then give Hamilton time to sign with another team before Opening Day.
 If he is added to the 25-man roster by the Rangers, this deal will be worth $535,000 for the year.

 There are going to be a lot of questions from Texas Rangers fans about this deal, including whether he is still earning money from his last contract.
 The Rangers acquired Hamilton from the Los Angeles Angels in April of 2015, but his second stint with the franchise didn’t work out well.
 The Rangers would then release him in August of 2016.

 Hamilton will still make more than $28 million for the 2017 MLB season, with most of that money coming from the Angels.
 The Rangers are on the hook for roughly $2 million of that price tag, despite previously releasing the troubled outfielder.
-This underscores how desperate the Angels were to dump the contract of Hamilton after off-field issues surfaced again.
+This underscores how desperate the Angels were to dump Hamilton’s contract after off-field issues surfaced again.

 In parts of six seasons with the Texas Rangers, Josh Hamilton played 697 games.
 He posted a combined 0.302 average, hit 150 home runs, and posted 531 RBIs during that time.
 Hamilton was an All-Star five times, won the Silver Slugger Award four times, and was even named the 2010 American League MVP.
 During his MVP season, Hamilton had a 0.359 batting average, 32 home runs, and 100 RBIs as his final stat line.